namakurohman93/primordial/README.md

 lobby = Lobby(client=client)
 ```
 This customized settings will be used everytime `HttpClient` sent a requests.
+> **Note:** For a guide on how to use proxies see http://docs.python-requests.org/en/master/user/advanced/#proxies

 # Controllers